personalizedrefrigerator/bug-report/README.md

 <img src="data:;base64,
 		<svg width=" 1700"="" height="1536" xmlns="http://www.w3.org/2000/svg">  " />
 ```
-is added to the note.
+is added to the note, instead of the expected markdown for the image.
 The `insertText` command inserts the markdown as expected when the markdown editor is open.

 ## Using this test plugin
 1. After cloning this repository, switch to the `joplin-image-inserttext-plugin-bug` branch and run `npm install`.